COliveira16/PlaywrightCourse/README.md

 To set up the project, follow these steps:

-1. npm i
+- npm i
-2. npm install @faker-js/faker
+- npm install @faker-js/faker

+## Run Tests
+Go to folder tests and run the command

+- npx playwright test